-The Camino de Santiago routes in Portugal are known as the Camino Portugues or Camino Portuguese Way of St James, (the Portugues and English).
+The Camino de Santiago routes in Portugal are known as the Camino Portugues or the Portuguese Way of Saint James, (the Portugues and English).
 They are not one route but three routes through Portugal into Spain finishing in Santiago de Compostela.

 - Lisbon – 612km

 - Tui – 119km – about half of all pilgrims start at this point

 You can though start your Camino at any point along the route, bear in mind to have your Pilgrim’s Passport, which is required to stay in the pilgrim’s hostels and to be awarded your Compostela when you arrive in Santiago de Compostela.
 Normally you only need one stamp per day in your pilgrim’s passport, unless you start at Tui – in that case, you need two stamps per day to be eligible for the Compostela.

 The Way of St James in Portugal is quieter than the Camino Frances, though it is the second most popular Camino route.
 Along with the Camino del Norte, they are the only two long Caminos on the Iberian peninsula where you can walk alongside the sea at various stages.

 Camino Central Portugues